What’s Covered in this Review?

-- For those who need to have liquidity and flexibility with their financial assets (this does have liquidity, but just not 100% without incurrent penalties during the surrender period)
+- For those who need to have substantial liquidity with their financial assets (this does have liquidity, but just not 100% without incurrent penalties during the surrender period)

 - For those seeking maximum long term growth

-- For those expecting real returns of greater than 6% per year on average (this is possible, but realistically I think the expectation should be more in the 6% to 8% range)
+- For those expecting real returns of greater than 8% per year on average (this is possible, but realistically I think the expectation should be more in the 6% to 8% range)

 The Total Value Annuity does best what it’s name implies – provides numerous potential benefits, rolled up into one product.
-Think of it like a swiss army knife – it can do a whole bunch of things, it just doesn’t do any one thing really well if you try to use all the features simultaneously.
+Think of it like a swiss army knife – it can do a whole bunch of things, it just doesn’t do any one thing the best if you try to use all the features simultaneously.

 One of the most important things for investors to understand is that the “roll-up rate” is not the actual return, nor is the “lifetime withdraw rate” the actual return.
 It has the potential to produce very good returns, but I’ve seen some advisors suggest that better than 10% is realistic.
 That’s possible, but based on my testing I think 6% to 8% is more realistic if held 10+ years.

 For someone strictly looking for guaranteed income with no market risk, you’ll want to make sure you have this annuity tested against numerous others to ensure it’s the right fit for your unique situation.
-For someone looking for an investment that cannot go down, and won’t need their money for 10 or more years – this might be a good fit.
+For someone looking for an investment that cannot go down, and won’t need their money for 10 or more years – this might be a very good fit.
 In fact, it actually does have more “growth” potential than most other annuities on the market today.

 My biggest concern with this annuities (and most annuities in general), is that some agents don’t realize what the real return potential is, and significantly over-promise what’s realistic – so be especially wary of anyone who suggests this annuity will work better than how I illustrated it here.
 If the agents are being upfront and honest, you’ll notice their explanations match very closely (if not exactly) as described in this review.
 When that happens, you have an agent you can trust.
 If you’d like to have us check up on your agent, or refer to one we we know in your area, just click here to reach out via our secure contact form.

-As a recap to the video (for those that don’t have 60+ minutes to watch it), the Total Value Annuity will not actually return 8%.
-Nor will it likely return 6% (thought that is possible with the Transparent Value Blended Index and current participation rate).
+As a recap, the Total Value Annuity will not actually return 8% or greater on a guaranteed basis.
 When financial advisors use those numbers they are referring to percentages used to calculate the income guarantee, and they are entirely hypothetical (i.e., non-guaranteed).
-But, it does have the potential to make very good returns and grow more than other index annuities thanks to the potential of the Annuity Linked Trader Vic Index.
-That said, there’s also the potential to make nothing other than your bonus, especially since there’s less than 1 year of actual, real data on this new index.
+But, it does have the potential to make very good returns and grow more than other index annuities thanks to the potential of the Annuity Linked Trader Vic Index and the Transparent Value Blended Index.

 The only way to know if this annuity is a good fit for you, is to have it tested.
-We do this free at AnnuityGator.com,so just get in touch with me and I’ll use the calculator from the video to illustrate for you what returns for your situation are likely to be.
-If your agent was honest with you the numbers will match up – if not, well then you might want to reconsider who your agent is.
+We do this free at AnnuityGator.com, so just get in touch with us and we’ll use our proprietary calculator to illustrate for you what returns for your situation are likely to be.
+If your agent was honest with you, the numbers will match up – if not, well then you might want to reconsider who your agent is.